Christy Armendariz

 Christy Armendariz (born December 10, 1966) is a member of the Nebraska Legislature for District 18 from Omaha, Nebraska.
+Her term will officially end on January 7, 2027.

 Personal life

 Armendariz was born and raised in Omaha, Nebraska and is a Graduate of the University of Nebraska Omaha with a Bachelors of Science in Business Administration.
 She also holds a Masters of Business Administration from Nebraska Methodist College.

-Armendariz works as a Strategic Sourcing Specialist for Nebraska Methodist Health System.
+Armendariz works as a strategic sourcing specialist for Nebraska Methodist Health System.

 Armendariz married her husband, Ralph, in 1991.
 Together they have three children.
 She attends St. Elizabeth Ann Seton Catholic Church in Omaha.